-Visiting Devon and Cornwall this summer?
+Visiting Devon and Cornwall?
 You can still contact your home GP for a telephone consultation.
-If you need more urgent care, phone 111 and they'll signpost you to the most appropiate service.
+If you need more urgent care, phone 111 and they'll signpost you to the most appropriate service.

 If you develop COVID-19 symptoms during your visit to the area, it’s important that you act quickly to help yourself and protect those around you.
 If you have symptoms, stay indoors and self-isolate and arrange a test using your holiday address.
 Get a free NHS test to check if you have coronavirus.

 If you’re staying away from home in self-contained accommodation, make sure that you’ve got some essentials with you including plasters, paracetamol, antiseptic, and order enough of your regular medication from your own GP ahead of your stay away.

 Forgot your medication?

 Pharmacists can arrange an emergency supply of medicines if you forget to renew your prescription or bring your medication on holiday, even if you don’t live in in the area.
 You can also order a prescription online.

 Need health advice?